Beibhinn Parsons

-Beibhinn Parsons (born 30 November 2001) is an Ireland women's rugby union international.
+Béibhinn Parsons (born 30 November 2001) is an Ireland women's rugby union international.
 She plays wing for Blackrock College RFC, Connacht and the Ireland women's national rugby union team.
 She made her senior international debut in 2018 aged 16, making her the youngest player, male or female, to play senior rugby for the Irish Rugby Football Union.

 She won the 2020 Guinness Rugby Writers of Ireland Player of the Year Award, and was nominated as RTÉ Young Sportsperson of the Year in 2021.

 Club career

 Parsons was one of only two girls playing when she started rugby with Ballinasloe RFC's Mixed Under-11 team and played with them in an All-Ireland Community Games final.
-When she was no longer allowed to play with boys she returned to playing ladies gaelic football but the club eventually got enough players to set up a girls' team.
+When she was no longer allowed to play with boys she returned to playing ladies' Gaelic football but the club eventually got enough players to set up a girls' team.

-In 2018 she led her school Ardscoil Mhuire to the All-Ireland girls' Seven’s title and also impressed for her province, scoring a hat-trick versus Leinster to help Connacht win their first ever Under-18 interprovincial title.
+In 2018, she led her school Ardscoil Mhuire to the All-Ireland girls' Seven's title and also impressed for her province, scoring a hat-trick against Leinster to help Connacht win their first ever Under-18 interprovincial title.

-In 2018 she was selected to play U18 Sevens for Ireland (who were coached by future Ireland VXs head coach Adam Griggs) and soon after made her Connacht senior debut, versus Munster.
+In 2018, she was selected to play U-18 Sevens for Ireland (who were coached by future Ireland VX's head coach Adam Griggs) and soon after made her Connacht senior debut, against Munster.

-When she moved to Dublin to study in late 2020 she joined All-Ireland League side Blackrock College.
+When she moved to Dublin to study in late 2020, she joined All-Ireland League side Blackrock College.